aserto-dev/aserto-idp/README.md

 aserto-idp get-plugin aserto:1.0.1
 ```

-In order to see the plugins that are downloaded on the system and their version, the `list-plugins` command can be used.
+To see the plugins that are downloaded on the system and their version, the `list-plugins` command can be used.

 `list-plugins` examples: